 - Brownie texture: Some ask if these are more like “cake” since the recipe uses a cake mix.
 It’s not!
 When you use the ingredients in the recipe card below (not on the back of the cake mix box) they turn out dense and in more of a texture like a brownie than cake.

-Here’s what you’ll need: (See the FULL RECIPE CARD at the bottom of this post for ingredient amounts and instructions all in one place.)
+Here are notes about some of the key ingredients for this recipe.
+See the FULL RECIPE CARD at the bottom of this post for all of the ingredient amounts and instructions.

 These brownies are great on their own or jazzed up with the simple strawberry frosting.
 But if you're feeling extra fancy, here are some more fun mix-in ideas and toppings: